3583Bytes/PromptCLI/README.md

   - `/help` – Show available commands
   - `/bye` – Exit the application
   - `/stop` – Stop the current response mid-stream
+  - `@` - Reference a file in the current or sub folder to upload as part of the chat context.

 ---